Records of heads of state: Longest-reigning female monarch

-Longest current reigning male monarch
+Longest-reigning current monarch

-The longest current reigning male monarch is Hassanal Bolkiah, who is the Sultan and Yang di-Pertuan ("(he) who is Lord") of Brunei.
+The longest currently reigning monarch is Hassanal Bolkiah, who is the Sultan and Yang di-Pertuan ("(he) who is Lord") of Brunei.
 He has ruled for (since 5 October 1967).
-At the time of his accession, Brunei was a British protectorate; it remained so until 1 January 1984, when it became an independent sovereign state.
+At the time of his accession, Brunei was a British protectorate; it did not transition to an independent sovereign state until 1 January 1984.

-The longest current reigning male monarch of a sovereign state is Carl XVI Gustaf, who has reigned as King of Sweden for (since 15 September 1973).
+The longest currently reigning monarch of a sovereign state is Carl XVI Gustaf, who has reigned as King of Sweden for (since 15 September 1973).

 Longest current reigning female monarch

-There are no currently reigning female monarchs.
-This record was most recently held by Margrethe II of Denmark, who reigned as Queen for a full 52 years between 14 January 1972 and her abdication on 14 January 2024.
+The longest currently reigning female monarch is Ntfombi, who has reigned as Queen Mother of Eswatini for (since 10 August 1983).
+She previously ruled as queen regent until her son Mswati III's coronation in 1986, after which she has reigned alongside him as co-monarch.
+Ntfombi is also the only currently reigning female monarch, following the abdication of Margrethe II of Denmark since 14 January 2024.